CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

    * Cortex Evolution - Innovation 2022.5 - Application Server Installation Scripts.zip

 1. Extract the `Cortex Evolution - Innovation 2022.5 - Application Server Installation Scripts.zip` file to a folder with the same name.

+### Install Microsoft .NET Framework 4.7.1

+Microsoft Service Fabric requires a minimum of Microsoft .NET Framework 4.7.1 to be installed on each Application Server.

+To find the version of the framework that is installed:

+1. On the Start menu, choose Run.
+2. In the Open box, enter `regedit.exe`.
+You must have administrative credentials to run regedit.exe.
+3. In the Registry Editor, open the subkey `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full`.
+4. If the `Full` subkey is not present, then you do not have the .NET Framework 4.5 or later installed.
+5. Check for a `DWORD` value named `Release`.
+The existence of the Release DWORD indicates the .NET Framework 4.5 or newer has been installed on that computer.
+If the value is `461308` or over then at least .NET Framework 4.7.1 is installed and no further steps need to be taken.
+If it is not installed, continue with the following steps to install it.

+To install .NET Framework 4.7.1:

+1. Download the .NET Framework 4.7.1 installer from https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net471-offline-installer`.
+2. Double-click on the installed file to run it.
+3. Follow the wizard to complete the installation.

 ### Add Antivirus Exclusions